 |Canada||To join a trip in this classic canoe country, please ask.
 BCU 3* experience would be relevant.||Enquire|

-Canoeing is an activity that is suitable for all
+Canoeing is an activity that is

 It provides a mode of transport that is ideal for observing and enjoying nature.